Congratulations on your new position as Parent Teacher Organization (PTO) or Parent Teacher Association (PTA) President Elect!

 Figure out the Big Picture

-Next, get a handle on how your PTO operates as an organization on the big picture level.
+The next aspect to prepare as incoming PTO President is to get a handle on how your PTO operates as an organization on the big picture level.

 Start by reading your group’s Bylaws and Standing Rules.